Apple iMovie 10 vs Adobe Premiere Elements Comparison Review 2018

 Video enthusiasts need an easy-to-use video editing software that enables them to access all the tools and effects they need in just a few clicks, and although both iMovie and Premiere Elements are remarkably easy to use, the question remains which one is better for an average video editing software user?

 1.Price and availability

-Unlike the iMovie, Premiere Elements 15 can be used on both PCs and Macs, but you will need Mac OS 10.10, 10.11 or 10.12, while the Adobe's editing software is compatible with Windows 7,8 or 10.
+Unlike the iMovie, Premiere Elements 15 can be used on both PCs and Macs, but you will need Mac OS 10.12 -10.14 while the Adobe's editing software is compatible with Windows 7,8 or 10.
 However, Premiere Elements 15 comes at the price of $99, which makes it a little less attractive option than iMovie, from a financial standpoint, at least.
 For updating to the latest version, you will also need to pay $79.99.

 2.Interface and Layout

 Premiere Elements 15 was specifically designed to meet the needs of inexperienced video editors and to provide them with tools to learn the video editing craft if they want to.
 For that reason, the software's interface is incredibly well organized, with Quick, Guided and Expert modes that provide the user with basic and advanced editing options.
 Premiere Elements 15 is suitable for even completely inexperienced video editors that have no previous knowledge of this editing software.